 1. Leverage Quick-Reference Leaderboards

 As the old saying goes: “You can’t improve what you don’t measure.”
-So you need to keep score, and leaderboards are a popular feature of sales dashboards.
-Create current and historical leaderboards for various levels: individual reps, enterprise-wide, territories, industries (or other segments of your customer base), and for individual accounts and customers.
+So you need to set goals and keep score, and leaderboards are a popular feature of sales dashboards.
+Create current leaderboards and historical leaderboards for various levels: individual reps, enterprise-wide, territories, industries (or other segments of your customer base), and for individual accounts and customers.

 This kind of trend-spotting allows you to build on strengths; address weaknesses; and recognize areas for coaching, re-investing resources, and addressing at-risk accounts.
 Decision-making and prioritization are enhanced.
 Ultimately, leaderboards are a great tool for communicating information throughout the organization.

 2. Create Performance Comparisons

-Team and individual leaderboards are good for displaying raw numbers like total sales in dollars or deals, as well as the activity in various segments or territories.
+Team and individual leaderboards are good for displaying raw numbers like total sales in dollars or number of deals, as well as the activity in various segments or territories.
 But to truly understand what those numbers mean, you need to dive deeper into performance metrics and account health status.
 Processing this analysis from your Salesforce data and presenting it in a shareable, actionable format can be difficult without the right app or tool.
 Ideally, it is done without help from admins or IT teams, so you don’t drain these scarce resources.

 Understanding key performance indicators (KPIs) can lead to valuable insights at the granular level, within your customer segments, industries, territories, and at-risk accounts.
 Then, creating comparisons and account health scores gives you a standard for prioritizing your goals and to-do list for maximum impact to revenue and ROI.
-Moreover, you want your people to succeed (and they do too).
+Moreover, you want your people to succeed (and they do too--their quotas and commissions depend on it).
 Performance comparisons also drive intangible factors like morale and motivation through healthy competition.
 It also uncovers opportunities for training and personal improvement.

 3. Focus on the Right KPIs